Home » Free Resources » »

 Do You Want to Learn More About Project Management?

 The best way to ensure a good project management plan is to have a good project manager design it.
-And the best way to ensure a good project manager is to sign up for this fantastic project management bootcamp.
+And the best way to ensure a good project manager is to sign up for this fantastic project management program.
 In collaboration with the University of Massachusetts, Simplilearn provides students with a six-month certification course that imparts valuable project management skills in demand today.
 This project management course is aligned with PMI-PMP and IASSC-Lean Six Sigma and allows students to earn the 146 PDUs they need to maintain their CCR for PMI-related certifications.

 When you complete the course, you earn your certification and an alum membership to the UMass Amherst Alumni Association.
 Regarding project manager salaries, Indeed.com indicates that project managers working in the United States make a yearly average of $83,584, with a low of $53,523 and a high of $130,529.